eclipse-thingweb/node-wot/README.md

    a.
 Execute `npm start`.
    b.
 Execute  `./node_modules/.bin/wot-servient main.js`.
    c.
 Execute `node ./node_modules/@node-wot/cli/dist/cli.js main.js`.
    d.
-If you have installed `@node-wot/cli` globally you should even start the application right away using this command `wot-servient main.js`.
+If you have installed `@node-wot/cli` globally you can even start the application right away using this command `wot-servient main.js`.
 However, in the current implementation, the import of local dependencies is not supported in this case.